Ph.D. in Translation Studies

 - A 3.0 or higher grade point average in all undergraduate work and a score of 3.5 or higher in graduate work

-- A score of 600 or better on the TOEFL examination or a Band of 7 on the IELTS (International English Language Testing System)
+- A score of 600 or better (or 100 internet-based) on the TOEFL examination or a Band of 7 on the IELTS (International English Language Testing System)

 - Three favorable recommendations from former professors or former employers and professional colleagues (for students with prior work experience)